Editing in Blazor Pivot Table Component

 OnActionComplete

-• DataSourceSettings: It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.
+• DataSourceSettings: Contains the current data source settings, including input data, rows, columns, values, filters, format settings, and more.

 • ActionName: It holds the name of the current action completed.
 The following are the UI actions and their names: